coolFridge9/coolFridge9.github.io/_posts/2018-7-5-Manually putting a web app on an ec2.md

 If you are not using a server, you can redirect traffic outside of your local machine using: dotnet project.dll --urls http://ec2-num.ap-southeast-2.compute.amazonaws.com:5000

+## Automatically booting up the app on start up
+you need to put the app's publish folder in the root (to be accessed before the user loggin)
+Sudo cp -r publish /apps
+I created a folder in the root called apps.

+The next step is to to go to the file:  /etc/rc.local and add the script to run the app at the bottom of the file eg:
+dotnet /apps/publish/GreetingWebsiteV2.dll --urls http://ec2-52-64-221-91.ap-southeast-2.compute.amazonaws.com:5000